Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-07-avalanche-tutorial.md

 ---
 layout: post
-title: eCash Avalanche Staking Tutorial
+title: eCash Avalanche Tutorial
 subtitle: How to Generate Stake Proofs and Run an Avalanche Node
-multiLangId: 2022-09-07-avalanche-staking-tutorial
+multiLangId: 2022-09-07-avalanche-tutorial
 lang: en
+redirect_from:
+  - /2022-09-07-avalanche-staking-tutorial
 ---

 The goal of this article is to explain how the eCash Avalanche protocol works, and give basic step-by-step